CIS Graduate Student Handbook

 - Thesis/Project presentations are not scheduled between July 1 and Aug.
 20 and Dec.
 22 and Jan.
 20.

 - Thesis defense should be scheduled for 1 hour including 50 minutes presentation time and 10 minutes for questions and answering (Q&A).
-Master's project presentation should be scheduled for 30 minutes including 25 minutes presentation time and 5 minutes for Q&A.
+Master's project presentation should be scheduled for 25-30 minutes.

-- There is a Graduate School regulation that requires that all thesis, project, and dissertation defenses must be publicly announced via UMD Announce (and possibly other targeted lists) a minimum of two weeks in advance of the defense date.
-Any announcement that does not meet this requirement will result in notification from the Office of Graduate Studies that the defense must be rescheduled.
-An email notice of title, abstract, faculty supervisor and committee member names should be sent to the CIS office (firstname.lastname@example.org with copied to the faculty supervisor) with a minimum of three (3) weeks for development and posting of the announcement prior to a thesis/Project presentations.
+- Thesis presentation needs to be publicly announced via UMD Announce (and possibly other targeted lists) a minimum of two weeks in advance of the defense date.
+An email notice of title, abstract, faculty supervisor and committee member names should be sent to the CIS office (firstname.lastname@example.org with copied to the faculty supervisor) with a minimum of three (3) weeks for development and posting of the announcement prior to a thesis presentations.

 Continuous Registration Requirements